djeada/Numerical-Methods/notes/6_regression/gaussian_interpolation.md

 ## Gaussian Interpolation

-**Gaussian Interpolation**, often associated with **Gauss’s forward and backward interpolation formulas**, is a technique that refines the approach of polynomial interpolation when data points are equally spaced.
-Instead of using the Newton forward or backward interpolation formulas directly from one end of the data interval, Gaussian interpolation centers the interpolation around a midpoint of the data set.
-This approach can provide better accuracy when the point at which we need to interpolate lies somewhere in the "interior" of the given data points rather than near the boundaries.
+**Gaussian Interpolation**, often associated with **Gauss’s forward and backward interpolation formulas**, is a technique that refines polynomial interpolation for equally spaced data points.
+Rather than building the interpolating polynomial from one end of the data interval (as Newton’s forward or backward formulas do), Gaussian interpolation centres the construction around a midpoint.
+This yields better accuracy when the target $x$ lies in the interior of the tabulated range rather than near its boundaries.

-In essence, Gaussian interpolation is a variant of Newton’s divided difference interpolation but employs a "central" reference point and finite differences structured around a central node.
-By choosing a midpoint as a reference and using appropriately shifted indices, Gaussian interpolation formulas often yield more stable and accurate approximations for values near the center of the data set.
+In essence, it is a re-indexing of Newton’s finite-difference interpolation that uses a “central” reference node and differences arranged symmetrically around it.
+By choosing the midpoint as the origin and shifting indices accordingly, the resulting formulas often produce more stable and accurate approximations for values near the centre of the data set.

 Imagine you have a set of equally spaced points and corresponding function values: